alemar11/ios-watchos-tvos-macos-resources/README.md

 * [HBVLinkedTextView](https://github.com/evilBird/HBVLinkedTextView) - UITextView subclass that executes a block when a user taps a specified word or phrase..
 * [ImgGlyph](https://github.com/dzog/ImgGlyph) - ImgGlyph for iOS is a collection of drop-in replacements for UILabel and UITextView that allow for font-sized in-line images (image glyphs) by auto-replacing specified strings with specified images.
 * [LTTextView](https://github.com/EugeneZZI/LTTextView)
+* [SlackTextViewController](https://github.com/slackhq/SlackTextViewController) - A drop-in UIViewController subclass with a growing text input view and other useful messaging features.
 * [SWCrawlView](https://github.com/MattFoley/SWCrawlView) - Open source repo for interactive Star Wars Crawl View, as close to theatrically accurate as possible.
 * [VerticallyScrollingStatusView](https://github.com/rahuljiresal/VerticallyScrollingStatusView) - A subclass of UIView that shows vertically scrolling status messages.
 * [WPAttributedMarkup](https://github.com/nigelgrange/WPAttributedMarkup) - Simple utility category that can be used to easily create an attributed string from text with markup tags and a style dictionary.